MatthewLopez1990/Create-a-private-AI-site/README.md

 -   **Why it's amazing**: Caddy is famous for being easy to set up.
 It also automatically handles "HTTPS" for you.
 HTTPS is the technology that provides a secure, encrypted connection to a website (you see a padlock icon in your browser's address bar).
 Caddy will get and renew the security certificates for you, which can be a complex task with other web servers.
 -   **In our setup**: Caddy is the front door to your Open Web UI.
 When you go to `https://yourdomain.duckdns.org`, you are talking to Caddy.
 Caddy then forwards your request to the Open Web UI container in a secure and efficient way.

-### 4. Groq: The Privacy-First AI Model
+### 4. Groq/Fireworks.ai: The Privacy-First AI Model

 -   **What it is**: Groq is the AI model provider that powers the intelligence of this system.
 While Open Web UI provides the interface, Groq provides the actual "thinking" and text generation.
 -   **Why it's essential**: We have specifically chosen Groq as the default model provider due to its **high standard of privacy**.
-Unlike many other AI services, Groq ensures that your data is not used for model training, keeping your conversations private and secure.
+Unlike many other AI services, Groq and Fireworks.ai ensure that your data is not used for model training, keeping your conversations private and secure.
 It is also incredibly fast, providing a snappy and responsive user experience.
 -   **In our setup**: You will connect your Open Web UI instance to Groq using a secure API key.
 This allows you to leverage state-of-the-art AI capabilities while maintaining strict control over your personal data.

 ## The Blueprint: How It's All Configured